ivanvorobei/SPFakeBar/README.md

 ### About

 Very similar to original Navigation Bar.
 Full customisable - height, buttons and many other.
 Used it as simple view.
-Not support transition and native nack button.
+Not support transition and native back button.

 You can download example [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) app from AppStore.
 For **buy source code** of app in preview, go to:

 [![xcode-shop.com](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/xcode-shop.svg)](https://xcode-shop.com)

 If you like the project, do not forget to `put star ★` and follow me on GitHub:

 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/follow-me-on-github.svg)](https://github.com/ivanvorobei)

 ## Navigate